Anne Dudek

 Anne Louise Dudek (born March 22, 1975) is an American actress.
-She is known for portraying Tiffany Wilson in the 2004 film White Chicks, Danielle Brooks in the USA Network television series Covert Affairs, Dr. Amber Volakis on the Fox series House, Lura Grant on the HBO series Big Love, and Francine Hanson on the AMC series Mad Men.
+She is best known for portraying Tiffany Wilson in the 2004 film White Chicks, Danielle Brooks in the television series Covert Affairs, Dr. Amber Volakis on the series House, Lura Grant on the series Big Love, and Francine Hanson on the series Mad Men.
 She has also starred in the British television series The Book Group.

 Early life

 Dudek was born in Boston, Massachusetts, and grew up in Newton, Massachusetts.
 Her father was an architect.
 She graduated from Newton North High School and attended Northwestern University.